ninchkn78/simulation/README.md

 3. For error handling, if they input a bad file, the game is stopped and we ~yell at them

+4. We can't read the graph button - It's all the way on the right...

 Interesting data files:

 Known Bugs: